 - Stereotactic Radiosurgery (SRS) and Stereotactic Body Radiation Therapy (SBRT) Rotation (core)

-The SRS-SBRT rotation is designed to give the medical physics resident experience with an intracranial and extracranial hypofractionated radiation therapy with Gamma Knife and/or CyberKnife/ Linac.
+The SRS-SBRT rotation is designed to give the medical physics resident experience with an intracranial and extracranial hypofractionated radiation therapy with Gamma Knife.
 The resident first reviews the key principles of SRS and SBRT, then actively participates in both the treatment process and the quality assurance process.
 The treatment process involves image acquisition, treatment planning and treatment delivery.
 The resident will participate alongside a staff physicist in clinical SRS and SBRT treatments during this rotation.

 - Room Design, Radiation Protection and Radiation Safety Rotation (core)